1. Who these Terms are between

 - Customer Content — everything you, your team, or your viewers submit to the Service, including videos, images, canvas frames, text, branding, logos, lead form data, and analytics events.

-- End Viewer — a person who watches a published WebStory you operate.
+- End Viewer — a person who watches a published Webstory you operate.

 - Account — your registration with the Service.